hevji/ram-installer/README.md

 python ram_installer.py
 ```

-"That’s it."
+*That’s it.*

 No admin rights required.
 No reboot required.
 No warranty provided.

-📉 Why does GitHub show so many languages?
+## 📉 Why does GitHub show so many languages?

 Because this project is:

--Dramatic
+- Dramatic

--Over-engineered
+- Over-engineered

--Slightly unhinged
+- Slightly unhinged

 -Language distribution is intentionally skewed using decoy files.

-🧾 License
+## 🧾 License

 MIT License.

 You may:

--Fork it
+- Fork it

--Modify it
+- Modify it

--Laugh at it
+- Laugh at it

--Trick your friends (ethically)
+- Trick your friends (ethically)

 You may not:

--Claim it installs real RAM
+- Claim it installs real RAM

--Use it to scam people
+- Use it to scam people

 🧠 Final Notes

 If you came here hoping to download more RAM:

 I admire your optimism
 But unfortunately, physics still exists
 If you came here for the joke:

-Welcome
+- Welcome

 You are among friends